-23. Oregano Helps Detoxify Your Body
+26. May Help Detoxify Your Body

-Oregano is rich in calcium, fiber, iron, manganese, and vitamin K; all of which are important in detoxifying your body naturally.
+Oregano is rich in calcium, fiber, iron, manganese, and vitamin K, all of which are important in detoxifying your body naturally.

-Eating oregano or drinking oregano tea will help reduce the workload of your liver in detoxifying your body.
+Eating oregano or drinking oregano tea will help reduce the workload on your liver while detoxifying your body.

-25. Oregano Can Increase Your Energy
+28. May Increase Your Energy

-These vitamins help improve your metabolism thus making you feel more energetic.
+These vitamins help improve your metabolism, thus making you feel more energetic.

 Since we’ve mentioned hemoglobin above, we’ll also add this as one of the health benefits you can get from oregano.

 Hemoglobin is an essential protein found in red blood cells.

-You can also make tea out of dried oregano leaves or just drink the liquid after boiling the oregano leaves.
+You can also make tea out of dried oregano leaves, or just drink the liquid after boiling the oregano leaves.

-28. May Help With Anemia Prevention
+31. Oregano May Help With Anemia Prevention

-Both these nutrients ensure good production of red blood cells.
+Both these nutrients ensure the good production of red blood cells.

-29. Oregano May Treat Respiratory Issues
+32. May Treat Respiratory Issues

 Oregano may prevent or slow down the progress of symptoms of certain respiratory ailments.

 This loosens up the uncomfortable build-up of mucus and phlegm in the respiratory tracts.

-Although I don’t like it, you can add oregano as toppings on your pizza and pasta dishes.
+Although I don’t like it, you can add oregano as a topping on your pizza and pasta dishes.